cirosantilli/chinese-restaurants/README.md

     Rice could be better.

-    Owners are actually from https://en.wikipedia.org/wiki/Tianjin , not Sichuan.
+    Owners are actually from https://en.wikipedia.org/wiki/Tianjin , not Sichuan, as implied by the 川 in the name of the restaurant.
+GF told me that those big fish dishes are typical from there.

     Last checked: 2016/01/09